Our educational sessions promote the best practices in skin health and wound healing.

 This session will provide delegates with the fundamentals of lower limb and foot care.
 You will learn about the common conditions, the underlying causes and how to recognise them.
 You will also learn what to do to prevent some of these conditions occurring and about your role in maintaining lower limb and foot health.

-Who’s the Fundamentals of Lower Limb Care suitable for?
+Who’s the Fundamentals in Lower Limb Care suitable for?

 The session is delivered at a basic level so is ideal for those with a limited knowledge of lower limb care but will also be a useful for anyone wanting a refresher.
 This event is aimed at: